 Future salary and wages costs will be determined as part of periodic award negotiations between the Council and relevant unions.
-The plan contains provisions for increases in line with CPI over the ten year period together with an allocation for a small number of new positions - again reflecting the need to deliver the City's major project commitments and construction of new facilities and services.
+The plan contains provisions for increases in line with CPI over the ten year period together with adjustments to staff resourcing to coincide with a transition from capital construction and expansion, towards a program of service delivery and maintenance.